Browse all reviews by letter A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0 - 9

 The Unforgiven

-It comes as no surprise that the novel on which John Huston's is based was by Alan LeMay who wrote the source novel for John Ford's The Searchers.(1956).
+It comes as no surprise that the novel on which John Huston's Western is based was by Alan LeMay who wrote the source novel for John Ford's The Searchers (1956).
 That film had John Wayne as a Civil War veteran who spends years searching for his young niece, played by Natalie Wood, who had been abducted by Indians.
-Here the main protagonist is Burt Lancaster and the girl is Audrey Hepburn.
+Here the main protagonist is Burt Lancaster, the girl is Audrey Hepburn and the setting is the Texas Panhandle shortly after the Civil War

 Produced by Lancaster's joint venture company with Ben Hecht and James Hill, apparently it was a vexed production with Huston distancing himself from it.
-This is eminently understandable for no matter how solidly it is made, its values, unlike the earlier Ford classic, are largely repellant.
+This is eminently understandable for no matter how solidly it is made, its values, unlike the earlier Ford classic, are largely repugnant.

 back